Culture of Hong Kong: Cinema

 The Hong Kong cinema (Jyutping: jyutping; Cantonese: 港產片) industry has been one of the most successful worldwide, especially during the second half of the 20th century.
-Having received international recognition for directors such as Wong Kar-wai, it has remained a moderate level of prominence despite a severe slump starting in the mid-1990s.
-Martial artists and film stars such as Jackie Chan and Bruce Lee are known globally, especially in Chinese settlements overseas, historically most of whom have been of Cantonese ancestry and enjoy Cantonese-language entertainment.
-Many other Hong Kongers actors have transitioned over to Hollywood, including Chow Yun-fat and John Woo.
+Having received international recognition for directors such as Wong Kar-wai, it has sustained a moderate level of prominence despite a severe slump starting in the mid-1990s.
+Martial artists and film stars such as Jackie Chan and Bruce Lee are known globally, especially in Chinese settlements overseas, where most expats of Cantonese descent enjoy Cantonese-language entertainment.
+Many Hong Kong actors and directors have made the transition to Hollywood, including Chow Yun-fat and John Woo.

 Hong Kong humour

-The cinema of Hong Kong is noted for its brands of martial arts movies and comedy.
+The cinema of Hong Kong is noted for its specific brand of martial arts movies and comedy.
 The latter is said to have its own style of humour, which has been termed "Hong Kong humour" (Jyutping: jyutping; Traditional Chinese: 港式幽默) - alluding to British humour.
-It is said to be characterised by black comedy and, more distinctively, Mo lei tau, and may have been influenced by British humour.
+It is said to be characterised by black comedy (specifically: Mo lei tau) and may have been influenced by British humour.

 Television dramas

-Locally produced television dramas by the free-to-air networks of TVB and ATV have been fairly popular during 1970s to mid 2000.
-They have contributed to a unique cultural identity among the Hong Kongers and served as a cultural resource for the Cantonese community worldwide.
-Many of the well known dramas were exported to South East Asian countries, the US, Canada and the UK in the form of tapes, then VCD/CDs.
-Hong Kong was the powerhouse for producing a large number of soap opera TV series in Cantonese dialect.
-However, the gradual demise of ATV and eventually, TVB, because of worsening quality of TV shows and dramas resulted in greater preference for those produced in China and other Asian nations, namely South Korean, Japanese, and Taiwanese TV shows, which now dominate the latest TV trends in Hong Kong.
+Locally-produced television dramas by the free-to-air networks TVB and ATV enjoyed a fair degree of popularity between the 1970s and mid-2000s.
+They have contributed to a unique cultural identity among the Hong Kongers, and served as a cultural resource for the Cantonese community worldwide.
+Many of the well known dramas were exported to South East Asian countries, the US, Canada, and the UK in the form of videotapes, and later as VCDs & DVDs.
+Hong Kong was once the powerhouse for producing large numbers of soap operas in the Cantonese dialect.
+However, the gradual demise of ATV and (eventually) TVB, owing to the decline in quality of their TV series and dramas, resulted in greater preference for those produced in China and other East Asian nations – namely South Korean, Japanese, and Taiwanese TV shows, which now dominate the latest TV trends in Hong Kong.

 Animation

-A statue of McDull, a Hong Kongers cartoon character; He is now known throughout East Asia.
+A statue of McDull, a Hong Konge cartoon character.
+He has become a well known throughout East Asia.

-While Hong Kong has had an endless supply from Japanese anime and US Disney animations, China has been trying hard to revitalise the industry.
-Hong Kong has made contributions in recent years with productions like A Chinese Ghost Story: The Tsui Hark Animation and DragonBlade.
-Most notably, companies like Imagi Animation Studios located directly in the territory are now pushing 3D-CG animations into the market.
+Whilst there is an endless supply of Japanese anime, and Disney animations, Hong Kong has been trying hard to revitalise its local animation industry.
+It has made contributions in recent years with productions like A Chinese Ghost Story: The Tsui Hark Animation and DragonBlade.
+Most notably, companies like Imagi Animation Studios, located directly in the territory, are now pushing 3D-CG animations into the market.

-McDull is arguably the most prominent among Hong Kongers animations.
+McDull is arguably the most prominent product of Hong Kong animation.